carolinee228/FOSS4G-Access-To-Services/README.md

 **Note: Your folders and commands might differ slightly, update as needed based on QGIS/JDK versions and workshop directory.**

 1. From the Start Menu, find and open the **"OSGeo4W Shell"**.
-2. **Install Python Packages:** In the terminal window that opens, run the following command to install the required libraries into QGIS's Python environment.
+2. **Install Python Packages:** In the terminal window that opens, run the following command to install the required libraries into QGIS's Python environment. **Note: If you didn't install the -ltr version of QGIS, omit -ltr from the following command**

     ```batch
     python-qgis-ltr -m pip install r5py geopandas JPype1==1.5.0 "numpy<2"